xpl/useless/base/tier0/README.md

 ## \_.applies (fn, this\_, args)

-A utility for higher-order logic.
-It *"wraps around a function"* and generates a higher-order version of it, which, when called later, applies (passes) a set of arguments to the wrapped *"internal"* function.
+This utility *"wraps around a function"* and generates a higher-order version of it, which, when called later, applies (passes) a set of arguments to the wrapped *"internal"* function.
 Passing the arguments to a function is the same as applying a set of arguments to a function in terms of Javascript function syntax.
 This comes very handy with modern combinatoric JavaScript code.

 Note the *'s'* letter at the end the function name (_.applie**\[s\]**).
 This is conventional naming for all such *"wrapping"* functions.The letter *'s'* indicates that the function is not called immediately, but generates another function instead, which doe**\[s\]** something later in its turn.